l-manoj/core-webapis/README.md

 UTS (uts)
 User (user)

-pid namepace gives each container its own isolated process tree completed with its own pid 1 net namepace gives each container its own isolated network stack like ips, routing tables, etc net namepace gives each container its own isolated root file system(ie. C: for windows and / for linux) ipc namepace lets all processess in a single container access shared memory but blocks everything from outside uts namepace gives each container its own hostname user namespace lets map accounts from inside of the container to different users on the host Each container is an organized collection of pid, net, mnt, ipc, uts and user.
+pid namepace gives each container its own isolated process tree completed with its own pid 1
+net namepace gives each container its own isolated network stack like ips, routing tables, etc
+net namepace gives each container its own isolated root file system(ie. C: for windows and / for linux)
+ipc namepace lets all processess in a single container access shared memory but blocks everything from outside
+uts namepace gives each container its own hostname
+user namespace lets map accounts from inside of the container to different users on the host
+Each container is an organized collection of pid, net, mnt, ipc, uts and user
 Control groups set limits on the system resources(cgroups in linux and job objects in windows).
-The idea is to group processes and impose limits.
+The idea is to group processes and impose limits

-Docker Engine:
+#### Docker Engine:

-DockerEngine=DockerDaemon+containerd+oci(runc on linux) runtime
+DockerEngine = DockerDaemon+containerd+oci(runc on linux) runtime
 General:
 Client--via rest-->daemon(Docker API)--GRPC API-->containerd(Execution/lifecycle of containers)-->OCI(runtime)--pops-->container
 Linux
 Client-->daemon-->containerd-->runc(oci reference implementation)-->container
 Windows
 Client-->daemon-->compute services-->container
-container creation =client ->daemon->containerd->shim->oci(runc)->container Client=dockere.exe, Engine=dockerd.exe
+container creation =client ->daemon->containerd->shim->oci(runc)->container
+Client=dockere.exe, Engine=dockerd.exe
-Windows host has two options for containers i.e native windows containers (docker container run ..) and hyper-v containers (docker container run .. --isolation=hyperv)
+Windows host has two options for containers
+i.e native windows containers (docker container run ..) and hyper-v containers (docker container run .. --isolation=hyperv)

 Working with Images:

 An image is the collection
 --layer of filesystems
 --manifest file
 --appconfig file(which tells how the layers will come together to be a working app)

 docker system info
 docker image pull redis
 docker image inspect redis
 docker image rm redis

 Registry is the place where we store images.
 Default is DockerHub.
 With in the Hub, there are repos and repos have images.